leminhtuan2015/Today-I-Learn/game_engine_unity/unity_IDE.md

 #### The Scene View
   * Edit position, width, height of GameObjects
-  * Every GameObject of Scene will be displayed on the Scene View
+  * Every GameObject of Scene will be displayed on the Scene View, display GameObjects in **OXYZ coordinates**
   * Use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object

 #### The Game View